sdgroeve/Machine_Learning_course_UGent_D012554_2025/assignment1/assignment1.md

 -   **Interpretation:** Discuss what your results imply about donor splice site prediction.
 -   **Strengths and Limitations:** Reflect on the advantages of your approach and potential limitations.
 -   **Future Work:** Suggest avenues for further research or model improvements.

+## The full report should be no more than 1500 words.